kateek5417/sep10-freedom-project/blog/entry06.md

 Another skill I used was how to google because sometimes when coding I would need to refresh my memory on a certain function or sometimes to gain inspiration.
 Like when I needed a refresher on media queries I googled "how to use css media queries" and the top few links were able to provide what I needed.

+## What's Next
+My next step is to add onto my MVP with `style.css`, `animate.css`, and to touch up on more things to make the pages visually appealing.

 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)